 Ceiling mount sensors are ideal for rooms where wall mount sensors will not work because they are blocked by cubicles, desks, cabinets, refrigerators, or some other large object.
 They are also better suited for ‘T’ shaped hallways.
 By placing the sensor on the ceiling, any time a person enters the sensor’s 360° field of vision, the lights will come on automatically and turn off automatically once the area is unoccupied.

 Instead of simply leaving on outdoor lights from dusk to dawn wasting energy, an alternative is to have motion activated lights or motion detectors.
 Motion detectors can turn on exterior lights for security purposes or for the added convenience of having enough light to find the right key while balancing an arm full of groceries.
 Coverage area is 180° and they will automatically turn on the lights when motion is detected and will turn off the lights after a pre-selected time delay of up to 12 minutes.
 Integrated photocells will prevent lights from turning on when motion is detected during daylight hours which also saves energy.

 Exterior Lighting Control – Photocells

-The most popular residential and commercial exterior lighting control to make sure the lights are on overnight is the photocell which utilizes dusk to dawn technology.
+The most popular residential and commercial exterior lighting control that ensures the lights are turned on when the sun sets is the photocell which utilizes dusk to dawn technology.
 When the sun sets photocells will turn the lights on and when the sun rises it turns the lights off.
 This is an easy way to “flip the switch” without physically flipping the switch.